alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 ---
 Within the [EU](https://www.gov.uk/eu-eea), there aren't special rules unless you export [controlled chemicals](#licences-controlled-chemicals), eg those with a military use or controlled drugs.

-Outside the EU, you must follow the rules for controlled chemicals as well as the [additional export rules](#additional-export-rules).
+Outside the EU, you must follow the [additional export rules](#additional-export-rules), as well the rules for any controlled chemicals.

 Export rules cover single substances as well as mixtures (also called preparations), eg paints, inks, glues or oils.